Breast Implant Removal/Explant

 Nipple sensation and the ability to lactate are usually preserved in these procedures but there is a risk of loss of nipple sensation.

-Your Breast Implant Removal/Explant will be performed by Dr. Cabbabe's surgery center located in St. Louis, MO.
+Your Breast Implant Removal/Explant will be performed in a hospital or surgery center in St. Louis, MO.

 Recovery is approximately 1-2 weeks depending on the extent of the procedure and the type of work one does.
 Most women who have this procedure done will be up and about the next day, moving around although they may need pain medication occasionally, but most women state it was not as bad as they anticipated and most of them, if they’ve had it done on a Thursday or Friday, can usually return to work within 1 week.